 “We are creating a new industry,” said Greg Regan, president of the AFL-CIO’s Transportation Trades Department.
 “Not only are we investing in a state-of-the-art rail system, we're investing in people.”
 Both the California project and Brightline West have signed agreements that they will employ union workers for construction, operation and maintenance of their railroads.

 But there’s more to high-speed rail than jobs and manufacturing.
-“It's a much cleaner way of travel, [and] it's a very safe way of travel,” said Wes Edens, the billionaire co-owner of the Milwaukee Bucks baseball team, co-founder of Fortress Investment Group and founder of Brightline, which backs Brightline West.
+“It's a much cleaner way of travel, [and] it's a very safe way of travel,” said Wes Edens, the billionaire co-owner of the Milwaukee Bucks basketball team, co-founder of Fortress Investment Group and founder of Brightline, which backs Brightline West.

 High-speed trains are powered by electricity, usually through overhead wires.
 Brightline West says it intends to use emission-free energy sources to power its trains by 2045.
 By diverting travelers from autos and airlines to its bullet trains, Brightline West says it will avoid over 400,000 tons of carbon dioxide emissions annually.
 The California High-Speed Rail Authority says it will reduce greenhouse gas emissions in the state’s Central Valley by 92,000 metric tons in the first year of operation.